It’s easy to think that the most expensive WordPress hosting provider will give you:

 - LiquidWeb – Personal Plan costs $29/month for one website.

-- Pantheon – Basic Plan costs $50/month for 5 websites.
+- Pantheon – The Basic Plan costs $50/month for five websites.

 - SiteGround – Startup Plan costs $11.95/month for one website.

-- WP Engine – Startup Plan costs $35/month for one website.
-The WP Engine C2 Platform costs $600/month for one website.
+- The WP Engine Startup Plan costs $35/month for one website, while the WP Engine C2 Platform costs $600/month.

 The Results